TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/Buttons/Shortcut.rst

  :header-rows: 1

  - :Property,20:    Property
-   :Datatype,20:    Datatype
+   :Datatype,20:    Variable type
    :Description,40: Description
    :Standard,10:    Standard
    :Mandatory,10:   Mandatory

  - :Property:    getVars
    :Datatype:    Array
-   :Description: if empty, page-UID, module and module arguments to save with the bookmark
+   :Description: If empty, the page UID, module and module arguments to save with the bookmark.
-   :Standard:    empty array
+   :Standard:    Empty array
    :Mandatory:   No

  - :Property:    setVars
    :Datatype:    Array
-   :Description: see template::makeShortcutIcon(), usually not used for extbase extensions
+   :Description: See template::makeShortcutIcon().
+Usually not used for Extbase extensions.
-   :Standard:    empty array
+   :Standard:    Empty array
    :Mandatory:   No

 Example